fatdzo/HelloTextToSpeech/README.md

 HelloTextToSpeech
 This is one of the presentations held at the Aprils Orlando Devs meetup.
 Here you will find the codebase to get you started on your app using text-to-speech.
-Feel free to fork this codebase and make changes to it.
+Feel free to fork this codebase and make changes to it, also any suggestions you have are more than welcome.

 Topic: "Hello TextToSpeech"
 Description: Interested in adding TextToSpeech functionality to your apps?
 Join us where we will cover the code base and everything you need to know to get you started.